 - 0.16-0.20: nausea, restlessness

 - 0.40 or higher: onset of coma, respiratory failure, death

-Higher DUI Penalties in Different States
+Higher DUI Penalties in the Different States

 As stated previously, many states have already established laws to penalize drunk driving.
 However, many states and territories are now cracking down: if you have a higher BAC level, then your penalty will be much worse.
 Updated in October 2019, each state’s drunk driving laws have now intensified according to Governors Highway Safety Association (GHSA).

 So, what does the penalty look like, and at what levels?

 In most states, drunk driving with a .15-.16 BAC will earn you roughly 3-6 months of a suspended license.
 This means that if you’re caught driving on a suspended license, the penalties are amplified even more.
 There is also the risk of vehicle impoundment or jail time.